bertrandmc/til/aws/developer-associate-notes.md

 `Condition` – Conditions for when a policy is in effect.
 You can use AWS‐wide keys and Amazon S3‐specific keys to specify conditions in an Amazon S3 access policy.
 For more information, see Amazon S3 Condition Keys.

+**Networking**
+We can access S3 privately through a VPC and VPN.
+API call can be logged to CloudTrail.

+**Logging**
+S3 buckets can be configured to create access logs, which logs all requests made to it.
+The logs can be stored in another bucket.

+**MFA**
+MFA can be required in versioned buckets to delete objects.

+**MFA delete**
+If a bucket's versioning configuration is MFA Delete–enabled, the bucket owner must include the `x-amz-mfa` request header in requests to permanently delete an object version or change the versioning state of the bucket.
+Requests that include x-amz-mfa must use HTTPS.
+The header's value is the concatenation of your authentication device's serial number, a space, and the authentication code displayed on it.
+If you do not include this request header, the request fails.
+`x-amz-mfa`: [MFADeviceSerialNumber] and [AuthenticationCode]

+**Pre-Signed URL**
+Used to allow access to specific objects only for a limited time.
+Can be created using the SDK and CLI.
+Default expiration time is 3600 seconds.
+This can be changed with `--expires-in: TIME_IN_SECONDS` argument.

 **S3 Encryption**
 SSL/TLS (in-transit)
-At rest: use x-amz-server-side-encryption: AES256 Ideally, to enforce the use of encryption for a bucket, because encryption only happen if PUT request includes the x-amz-server-side-encryption, it is safer to create a Policy to deny all PUT requests that dont' include x-amz-server-side-encryption.
+At rest: use x-amz-server-side-encryption: AES256 Ideally, to enforce the use of encryption for a bucket, because encryption only happen if PUT request includes the x-amz-server-side-encryption, it is safer to create a Policy to deny all PUT requests that don't include x-amz-server-side-encryption.

 1. SS3-S3: S3 Managed Keys. (the encryption key is also encrypted with another key that AWS rotates periodically).
 (Supports HTTP and HTTPS)
 2. SSE-KMS: AWS Key Management Service, Managed Keys.
 (Supports HTTP and HTTPS)
 3. SSE-C: Server side encryptions with customer provided keys.
-(Supports HTTPS only)
+(Supports HTTPS only) The Encryption Data Key key is provided in every request, the following headers are required:
+   `x-amz-server-side​-encryption​-customer-algorithm`: The header value must be "AES256" `x-amz-server-side​-encryption​-customer-key`: Use this header to provide the 256-bit, base64-encoded encryption key.
+   `x-amz-server-side​-encryption​-customer-key-MD5`: Use this header to provide the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
+Amazon S3 uses this header for a message integrity check to ensure that the encryption key was transmitted without error.

 **transfer acceleration**
 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.